Article by Danielle Hughes

 The research, published in the Journal Of Functional Foods, found these mushrooms work as a pre-biotic, providing nutrients to a certain type of healthy bacteria that plays a significant role in blood glucose management.
 Having more stable blood sugar levels helps maintain the optimal conditions for your body to burn fat for fuel, and diminishes cravings for high-sugar snacks.
 Ideally, the researchers suggest, you should eat around 85g of mushrooms a day.

-Apple pectin is a prebiotic – a non-digestible nutrient that encourages the growth of good bacteria – and a Japanese study saw positive changes in a fortnight among volunteers who had two apples a day.
+Apple pectin is a prebiotic – a non-digestible nutrient that encourages the growth of good bacteria – and a Japanese study saw positive changes in two weeks among volunteers who had two apples a day.
 Granny Smiths are best – crunch away.

 The Nutrients You Need To Keep Your Gut Healthy